castlenthesky/sql/README.md

 DATEADD(mm, DATEDIFF(mm, 0, '2018-05-15'), 0) -- Returns '2018-05-01
 ```

-Breaking down this function to understand how it works is somewhat cumbersom and requires a user to understand how computers translate dates.
+Breaking down this function to understand how it works is somewhat cumbersom and requires a user to understand how computers calculates dates.
 Basicially it reads, *"Give me the number of months between the date in question and the beginning of computer time, then add that number of months to the beggining of computer time."*

 A much better solution which not only runs faster, but also  allows less-advanced users to understand the code looks like this: